-Anti-arrhythmic medications, which decrease and normalize the heart rate, are the first-stage treatment for atrial fibrillation, especially for patients who have just begun to experience symptoms.
+1. Medication that can control heart rate and rhythm as well as blood thinners to help prevent blood clotting, which can lead to stroke.
+Anti-arrhythmic medications decrease and normalize the heart rate.
+They are possible first-stage treatment for atrial fibrillation, especially for patients who have just begun to experience symptoms.

-- Interrupts and resets heart rhythm with an electrical charge, which is transmitted to the heart through paddles placed on your chest.
-Although the procedure is brief, several attempts may be required.
+- Interrupts and resets heart rhythm with an electrical charge transmitted to the heart through paddles placed on your chest.

-- Should not be confused with the emergency heart-shocking treatment seen on TV.
+- Should not be confused with the emergency heart-shocking treatment you see on TV.
 Electrical cardioversion is planned in advance and performed in a carefully controlled setting, under general anesthesia.

-- May be accompanied by a transesophageal echocardiogram (TEE).
-A tube s guided down your throat so that detailed, up-close ultrasound images can be taken of the heart.
-A TEE also can measure blood flow and check for blood clots.
+- May be accompanied by a transesophageal echocardiogram.
+A tube is guided down your throat so that detailed, up-close ultrasound images can be taken of the heart.
+A transesophageal echocardiogram also can measure blood flow and check for blood clots.

-In catheter ablation, an electrophysiologist, a specialist in heart rhythm disorders, repairs the pathway that conducts electrical impulses through the heart by removing abnormal tissue.
+4. Catheter ablation: An electrophysiologist, a specialist in heart rhythm disorders, repairs the pathway that conducts electrical impulses through the heart, negating the effects of abnormal tissue.
 This normalizes the heart's electrical signals and restores normal heart rhythm.

-Prior to the catheter ablation, a diagnostic procedure called an electrophysiology study (or EP study) is performed.
-In an EP study, a thin, flexible tube (catheter) is guided along a blood vessel, starting at the groin or the neck, to the heart.
+Prior to the catheter ablation, a diagnostic procedure called an electrophysiology study is performed.
+A thin, flexible tube (catheter) is guided along a blood vessel, starting at the groin or the neck, to the heart.
 At the end of the catheter, tiny electrodes gather data on the heart's electrical signals.
-These electrodes also can send electrical impulses to heart tissue, triggering or disabling abnormal heart rhythms, to pinpoint the tissues that are transmitting incorrect electrical signals.
+These electrodes also can send electrical impulses to heart tissue, triggering or disabling abnormal heart rhythms, to pinpoint the tissues transmitting incorrect electrical signals.

 Two to three months after catheter ablation, small circular scars form at the source of the abnormal electrical signals, disconnecting or isolating them from the rest of the heart.
 The arrhythmia is corrected without need for medications or implantable devices.

-The leading surgical treatment for atrial fibrillation is "Maze" surgery, which includes open-heart and minimally invasive techniques (mini-maze surgery).
+5. Surgical ablation: A surgical treatment for atrial fibrillation is maze surgery, which includes open-heart and minimally invasive techniques (mini-maze surgery).
 In each technique, a maze-like pattern of small cuts, or burns, are made on the heart's atrium, isolating cells that produce abnormal electrical signals.
 Scar tissue eventually forms on the heart, repairing the heart's electrical pathway.